MicrosoftDocs/PowerShell-Docs/dsc/configurations/write-compile-apply-configuration.md

 }
 ```

+> !Important
+> In more advanced scenarios where multiple modules need to be imported so you can work with many DSC Resources
+> in the same configuration, make sure to put each module in a seperate line using `Import-DscResource`.
+> This is easier to maintain in source control and required when working with DSC in Azure State Configuration.

 Save the file as "HelloWorld.ps1".

 Defining a Configuration is like defining a Function.
 The **Node** block specifies the target node to be configured, in this case `localhost`.